DJSiddharthVader/Simulations-02712-Project/Documents/report.md

 \centering
 \includegraphics[width=\linewidth]{Documents/figures/pattern_analysis.png}
 \label{patterns}
 \caption{How different $K_{ac}$ matrices can affect how a microbial population evolves.
 Each line represents the empirical cumulative distribution function of each statistic.
-Each color represents a different $K_{ac}$ matrix.}
+Each color represents a different $K_{ac}$ matrix.
+Each distribution is generated from 500 simulations with random initial conditions.}
 \end{figure*}
 \FloatBarrier

-test
+Figure \ref{patterns} shows what proportion of simulations had statistics below that value for the statistic.
+While there is significant diversity between matrices of the different statistics, it seems that across all statistics the complete matrix (all entries 1) appears the most different and has the largest variance (curves that are not steep).
+This is especially interesting as even though all strain contribute to the public good when any of them reach quorum we still get a wide range of values in both the total population size and the euclidean distance.
+In contrast for the identity matrix we see almost no diversity among the random initial conditions.
+So though every strain "cheats" of of all strains at quorum, this appears to lead to very little variance in both the growth rate of the entire population and the difference between the initial and final populations.

 ## How $K_{ac}$ Density Affects Populations